|On the basis that you don't really want to find a question, we've abandoned the usual 'FAQ' page title in favour of just giving you the answers!|

 Will I need new powerful laptops to run TScore?

 No!
 TScore is not a very demanding application.
-The computer that you choose to be your database server should be a reasonably well specified PC - anything bought since about 2003 should cope comfortably.
-For example, I use an HP nx6325 1.8GHz Sempron with 512Mb RAM and XP-Pro.
-Other clients computers can be even more modest - one of ours is an old Toshiba Satellite SP4200 - 550MHz Celeron, 192Mb RAM, running Windows 2000.
+The computer that you choose to be your database server should be a reasonably well specified PC - anything bought in the past ten years should cope comfortably.

 What happens if the competition rules change?